tomsWebConsulting/twcsl/v7.1/Page/Cart/Cart Page Redirect to URL/README.md

 ## Quick Install

-* Add code from file **[cart page redirect to url.html][4]** to Website > Pages > Website Tools > Code Injection > HEADER.
+* Add code from file **[cart page redirect to url.html][4]** to Website > Pages > Custom Code > Code Injection > HEADER.
 Refer to [Add code to code injection][5].
 Read the code for any instructions within.

 ## Note